Configuring Encoding Detectors

 |

-Byte-bigram Naive Bayes classifier plus structural detectors for UTF-32 and UTF-16 and a UTF-8 grammar gate.
-Not in the default chain — opt in explicitly. |
+Byte-bigram Naive Bayes classifier with structural UTF-32/UTF-16 detectors and a UTF-8 grammar gate.
+In the default chain. |

 |